Gaurav-Khadse/HR_Analytics_Dashboard/README.md

 Final Insight

 “Attrition is heavily concentrated in mid-career employees, particularly in R&D and Sales departments.
 Male attrition is significantly higher across most age groups.
-Improving job satisfaction — especially in HR and managerial roles — and focusing on development programs for high-skill education fields can greatly enhance retention and workforce stability.”
+Improving job satisfaction especially in HR and managerial roles and focusing on development programs for high skill education fields can greatly enhance retention and workforce stability.”